4 Signs You Need Custom Software

 What this often looks like in practice is a ton of copying and pasting.
 Maybe you’re copying and pasting customer data from one system into another in order to generate a report.
 Maybe you’re copying and pasting order information into production scheduling.

-Plus, it likely does a better job than you ever could – pretty much eliminating the likelihood of error in data migration.
+Plus, it likely does a better job than you ever could.
+This will pretty much eliminate the likelihood of error in data migration.

 #3.
 You’re concerned about security.